sukhodolin/logovo/README.md

 # Logovo - log tail over HTTP

 This is a web server that serves logs from a given directory over HTTP.
-It's assumed that logs are lines of text with newest at the end of file.
+It's assumed that logs are lines of text with newest entries at the end of file.
+Log lines are served new entries first, so effectively in a reverse order compared to how they are stored in files.

 # Building & running